 In April 2022, the Board of Directors approved a comprehensive restructuring plan intended to reduce operating expenses and enhance the Company's focus on achieving U.S. Food and Drug Administration ("FDA") approval for its programs in the U.S. The Company intends to maintain targeted research efforts focused on in-vivo lentiviral vector ("LVV") gene therapy and to deprioritize direct investments in reduced toxicity conditioning and cryopreserved apheresis.
-The restructuring is anticipated to produce up to \$160 million in cost savings over the next two years.
 As part of the restructuring, bluebird plans to reduce its workforce by approximately 30% across the second and third quarters of 2022.
-Refer to Note 13, Subsequent events, for more information on this restructuring.
+Refer to Note 14, Reduction in workforce, for more information on this restructuring.